 - Track which plants have/have not been found, display this information to the user in a UMG Widget.

 - Optimize performance anywhere possible (mostly blueprints, culling distances, shadows, and lighting)

 - Create accurate height maps and terrain using satellite data

-- Create a 1km^2 sample of terrain of the UCF Arboretum using these height maps
+- Create a 1km^2 sample of the terrain of the UCF Arboretum using these height maps